A 2% mutual fund fee can cost you over $1.3 million over a 40-year investing lifetime.

 Scale reduces fees by spreading costs over many investors, thereby reducing the cost per investor.

 Simplicity limits the buying and selling of assets held within the fund (turnover).
 The low turnover reduces management complexity, thereby reducing MERs.
 Low turnover also increases your tax efficiency.

 Because of simplicity and scale, index funds reduce fees.
 The index ETFs I use have fees ranging from 0.06% to a maximum of 0.2%.

 The Source Of Returns: Fees Are A Drag, In Aggregate

-In aggregate, investors must get the market return.
+In aggregate, investors and funds must get the market return, represented by a total market index.
 This is a fact.

 When individuals or institutions outperform the market, it comes at the cost of other investors who underperform.
 For every winner (above the market return), there is a loser who underperforms.